iscc/iscc-specs/docs/specification.md

 1. Apply Unicode standard [Normalization Form KC (NFKC)](http://www.unicode.org/reports/tr15/#Norm_Forms) separately to all text input values.
 2. Remove all pairs of brackets  `[]`,  `()`,  `{}`, and text inbetween them from `title` and `creators` fields.
 3. Trim all text fields, such that their UTF-8 encoded byte representation does not exceed 128-bytes each.
 The trim point must be such, that it does not cut into multibyte characters.
-The results of this operation will later be stored as base metadata on the blockchain.
+This is necessary because the results of this operation will be stored as base metadata with strict byte size limits on the blockchain.
 4. Cut all text after the first occurence of a semicolon (`;`) if that semicolon is after the first 25 characters of text.
 5. Apply [`normalize_text`](#normalize-text) to the trimmed `title` input value.
 6. Apply [`normalize_creators`](#normalize-creators) to the trimmed `creators` input value.